Skip to Main Content

 • No books?
 Please indicate “no books required” in my.mtholyoke.

 E-books and digital textbooks are not always accessible.
 Every effort should be made to select E-books that are accessible.
-If you plan on using e-books or digital textbooks in your class and know that you have a student with an alternative format accommodation, please contact AccessAbility Services.
+If you plan on using e-books or digital textbooks in your class and know that you have a student with an alternative format accommodation, please contact Disability Services.

 Content You Create